-VPNs enable creating an encrypted connection between devices and the network.
+VPNs enable the creation of an encrypted connection between devices and the network.
 This makes the data private while they are accessed over the internet.
 Most VPNs claim that they use up-to-date cryptographic protocols to encrypt the traffic that passes through the VPN tunnel.
 However, VPNs can have flaws.
-There are chances that any coding or configuration glitches can result in the VPN to expose the encrypted data.
+There are chances that any coding or configuration glitches can result in the VPN exposing the encrypted data.
 Sometimes the VPN service providers associate with advertisers, data brokers, and other regulatory authorities to share your user traffic for their monetary benefits.
 Absolute protection from data leakage is critical and the VPN provider should ensure that the user’s connection is safe.

 Bypassing geo-blocking or location spoofing is a major reason why many subscribe to VPN services.
 VPN service providers list thousands of servers across the globe on their websites when they really have very few working servers.
 They also adjust data routing to make it look like providing from one country when it is happening somewhere.
 A few of them even use virtual server locations.
 Using a server to fake multiple locations significantly minimizes the VPN service providers’ operational costs.
 Users expect to access content via IP addresses located outside local restrictions.
 So they might fall for VPN providers that boast broad server networks.

 It is tough to identify the real hoax behind VPN service providers’ fake advertising and reviews.
 Vendors and affiliates are compelled to compete hard.
 Review sites and forums get flooded with five-star reviews for a nominal fee.
 VPN companies also generate paid glowing reviews to grab more attention.
 So honest evaluations by real users go hidden.
-Thus an ordinary customer finds it difficult to identify unbiased information that helps them to select the best among the available VPN services.
+Thus, ordinary customers might find it difficult to identify unbiased information that helps them to select the best among the available VPN services.

-Selecting a VPN makes sense for most businesses as it provides an added layer of security of confidential business data that moves over the internet.
-When compared to consumer VPNs, business VPNs have more complex needs as they must ensure highly secure transmission of sensitive information.
+Selecting a VPN makes sense for most businesses as it provides an added layer of security for confidential business data that moves over the internet.
+When compared to consumer VPN, business VPN has more complex needs as they must ensure the highly secure transmission of sensitive information.
 While consumer VPNs address the basic privacy needs of individuals, business VPNs need to offer more robust protection, as well as offer more business-centric features, to ensure seamless and secure business network access.
-UTunnel VPN fits the bill here with it's Dedicated Business VPN, enabling easy and instant server deployment, while featuring single sign-on, 2-factor authentication, centralized user management, and robust support.
+UTunnel VPN fits the bill here with its Dedicated Business VPN, enabling easy and instant server deployment, while featuring single sign-on, 2-factor authentication, centralized user management, and robust support.